3.5 Traineeships and apprenticeships

 The trainees provide reports to the ESA and the provider of traineeship.
 In terms of apprenticeship, the apprentice must pass an exam before the end of the apprenticeship.
 However, not all providers keep sound record books on traineeships or apprenticeships.

-According to the active labor market programs and measures, the providers are not obliged to co-fund the trainee.
+According to the active labour market programs and measures, the providers are not obliged to co-fund the trainee.
 The amount that the trainees receive is around 150 EUR, including personal tax income and sickness and workplace injury insurance (this amount is paid by the ESA).

 The funding for traineeship is provided with the budget of the Ministry of Labor and Social Policy, within the Action Plan for Youth Employment (and operational annual plans).